 Craftwork at The Cooper

 Residents of the new $65 million, five-story apartment community called The Cooper — located at 1001 W. Rosedale St. — will have easy access to their very own on-site craft coffee shop and hospitality bar.
 Craftwork at The Cooper will open to residents and the general public seven days a week, serving not only coffees but craft beer, wine, and light grab-and-go food.
 Craftwork is the Fort Worth-based coffeehouse-workspace that debuted on Camp Bowie Boulevard in 2016 to offer workspaces for rent, along with espresso drinks and pastries.
-Since then, they've opened two other standalone locations in Fort Worth and one in Austin.
+Since then, they've opened other standalone locations in Fort Worth and Austin.
 Craftwork will also offer The Cooper residents poolside beverage service and access to private work suites, communal worktables, and conference rooms.
 Expect a November opening.

 Fans of New Orleans-based PJ’s Coffee will be happy to know the longtime coffee chain will open its first North Texas location in Northlake off Texas Highway 114 this fall.
 The coffee company is as popular as Starbucks throughout Louisiana and has roasted its beans in the Crescent City since 1978.
 Fan favorite flavors include Southern pecan and King Cake.